0422 442 029

 Embroidery

-Embroidery stitches designs directly into the fabric using thread rather than ink.
+Embroidery stitches designs directly into fabric using thread rather than ink.

 Best suited for: